dlannan/defold-ecs/README.md

 This should also work on mobile connected to the same network.
 Being http this is not a secure connection, but it is intended as a debugging and configuration tool.
 Remember to disable the Server when releasing builds to users.

+## Lumiere and Camera Effects

+The excellent Lumiere package is include so that effects can be added to the camera.
+This library needed modifications for it to be able to work well with ECS.

+An additional effect was added as well - vignette.

+### Setup

+1. Copy the lumiere folder into your project root.
+2. Copy the render folder into your project root.
+If you have your own render script then you will need to examine the example render_script and integrate it with your own.
+3. Follow the instructions for setup of lumiere: <https://github.com/britzl/lumiere> or;
+4. Add the lumiere.go to your collection and add an effects folder with all the effect you want to include.
+See example and ecs.script for setup.

+Lumiere can impact performance if you have a number of the effects all turned on.
+Especially on larger resolutions.